open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The Span interface MUST provide:
 - An API to record a single `Event` where the `Event` properties are passed as arguments.
 This MAY be called `AddEvent`.
-- An API to record a single lazily initialized `Event`.
-This can be implemented by providing an `Event` interface or a concrete `Event` definition and an `EventFormatter`.
-If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be considered.
+- An API to record a single `Event` whose attributes are lazily accessed.
+If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` MAY be considered.
+A lazy `Event` SHOULD be implemented in a way that is as memory efficient as possible for a given language.
+Possible implementations include providing an `Event` interface, a concrete `Event` definition, or a function that returns an `Event` instance.
+When providing a function that returns an `Event` it SHOULD be named `EventFormatter`.

 Events SHOULD preserve the order in which they're set.
 This will typically match the ordering of the events' timestamps.